Matt-D-Smith/Opallios/Documentation/Description_Document.md

 - once row 31 and 63 are being drawn, signal in a register to start loading in the next frame for all addresses except those for rows 31 and 63
 - finish drawing rows 31 and 63, start rows 0 & 32, flag this in a register
 - load in color data for rows 31 and 63

+Alternately, if the draw speed is sufficiently fast the eye wont notice the frame tearing or blended colors from writing in the middle of a frame, it doesn't matter.

 There is a 32MB SDRAM on the board, I can use this to either achieve 24 bit color, or double buffer the frames.
 I probably still need sync registers to only write here at certain times.